VeryBuy/react-native-tappay/README.md

 # 📄 License

-React Native is MIT licensed, as found in the [LICENSE](https://github.com/VeryBuy/react-native-tappay/blob/HEAD/LICENSE) file.
+react-native-tappay is MIT licensed, as found in the [LICENSE](https://github.com/VeryBuy/react-native-tappay/blob/HEAD/LICENSE) file.